Untitled (Covergirl)

 About the Artist

-Native American artist and activist Jean LaMarr was born in Susanville, California.
-She is a member of the Paiute and Pit River Tribes and is most known for her murals, prints, dioramas, sculptures, and interactive installations and has been featured in various museums and towns.
-LaMarr studied at San Jose City, the University of California at Berkeley, and the Kala Institute.
+Native American artist and activist Jean LaMarr was born in Susanville, CA, and is a member of the Paiute and Pit River tribes.
+She studied at San Jose City College, CA; University of California, Berkeley; and Kala Art Institute, Berkeley.

-She was inspired by California’s Chicano mural and printmaking movement and embraced printmaking as a vehicle for political art.
-In 1986, LaMarr founded the Native American Graphic Workshop.
-Her 1989 Cover Girl series utilized printmaking to reclaim images of American Indian women.
+Inspired by California’s Chicano mural and printmaking movement, LaMarr embraced printmaking as a vehicle for political art.
+In 1986, she founded the Native American Graphic Workshop in Susanville.
+LaMarr’s art addresses issues such as cultural stereotypes, representations of women and Native Americans—her 1989 Cover Girl series utilized printmaking to reclaim images of American Indian women—and the traditions of her ancestors.
+While she has worked primarily in printmaking, she is also known for her paintings, assemblages, videos, and installations.

-She taught at the College of Marin, San Francisco State University, the California College of Arts and Crafts, Lassen Community College, California Correctional Center, and the Institute of American Indian Art.
-She lives and works in Susanville, California.
-A retrospective of her art opened at the Nevada Art Museum in 2019.
+LaMarr has taught at the College of Marin, Kentfield, CA; San Francisco State University; California College of Arts and Crafts (now California College of the Arts), Oakland; Lassen Community College and California Correctional Center, Susanville; and Institute of American Indian Arts, Santa Fe, NM.

 Curriculum Connections